WPRDC/WPRDC-data-API-overview/README.md

 # WPRDC-data-API-overview
 An overview of the Western Pennsylvania Regional Data Center's data API services

-The Western Pennsylvania Regional Data Center's data portal runs on CKAN.
+The [Western Pennsylvania Regional Data Center's data portal](https://data.wprdc.org) (where you can get lots of open data) runs on CKAN.
 CKAN has an API that allows the user to do things like [get a list of all datasets on the WPRDC data portal](https://data.wprdc.org/api/3/action/package_list), get a list of all datasets with resources and dataset metadata, download the data from any data table on the portal, or even run SQL queries.

 Click [this link](https://data.wprdc.org/api/3/action/datastore_search_sql?sql=SELECT%20*%20from%20%2237b11f07-361f-442a-966e-fbdc5eef0840%22%20WHERE%20%22DogName%22%20LIKE%20%27MR.%%27) to get a JSON-formatted response with all dogs licensed in Allegheny County whose names start with "MR.".